July 28th, 2022

 If the phrase “simple but effective” was invented for a specific component, it would be the sleeve bearing.
-It contains a bearing surface and a mating component, and its role is simply to ensure linear or rotational movement between the two parts.
+Why?
+Because a sleeve bearing facilitates linear or rotational movement between two parts.

 They are also known as bushings, plain bearings or journal bearings.
-Unlike the rolling action of a ball bearing or roller bearing, the sleeve bearing has a sliding action, and are generally self-lubricating to ensure smooth continuous operation.
+Unlike the rolling action of a ball bearing or roller bearing, the sleeve bearing has a sliding action.
+When needed they can be used with lubricates or self-lubricating components to ensure smooth continuous operation.

-The resulting low coefficient of friction reduces heat and provides excellent wear resistance.
-Because they are low cost and relatively maintenance-free, sleeve bearings are used in many applications.
+With the addition of lubrication sleeve bearings offer a low coefficient of friction and provide excellent wear resistance.
+Because they are relatively low cost and maintenance-free, sleeve bearings are used in many applications.

-Simply, the sleeve bearing facilitates motion between two components, absorbing friction and reducing vibration.
+Simply, sleeve bearings facilitate motion between two components, reduce friction and absorb vibration.
 They have a high load capacity, making them suitable for a range of heavy-duty applications.

-Robust sleeve bearings can deal with high loads and high temperatures – and are incredibly low wear.
-Their contact area has high shock load resistance, and they can compensate for misalignment of the other components.
+Robust sleeve bearings can deal with high loads and high temperatures with incredibly low wear.
+Their contact area has high shock load resistance and they can compensate for misalignment of the other components.

-There are a few basic types of sleeve bearing.
-The most common is the flanged bearing, which can take axial and side loads.
+There are a few basic types of sleeve bearing and a range of material options that can be used.
+All sleeve bearings are a one-piece design with the most common type being the flanged sleeve bearing.
+A flanged sleeve bearing can take axial and radial loads.
+Alternative options include cylindrical and thrust washer designs.
 For higher side loads, a combination of a thrust washer and a cylindrical bearing is a good alternative.
 If the load is purely radial, go for a simple cylindrical bearing.

-NORGLIDE® Bearings are made from PTFE, which is reinforced with metal and self-lubricating.
+NORGLIDE® Bearings are made from high performance plastic (PTFE), which is reinforced with metal and self-lubricating.
 PTFE dampens sound and vibrations, unlike all-metal bearings which can cause a high rattling noise.

-Sleeve bearings usually contain PTFE and are self-lubricating, which both ensures smooth operation and extends the bushing’s service life.
-Bearings such as NORGLIDE® don’t need external lubricants like grease or oil, ensuring they work reliably under robust operating conditions and a range of operating temperatures.
-But an additional lubricant is sometimes beneficial in terms of wear and friction.
+For sleeve bearings to be self-lubricating a compound layer will need to be added.
+This ensures smooth operation and extends the bushing’s service life.
+External lubricant is sometimes beneficial in terms of wear and friction.
 Here additional grooves inside the surface can act as reservoirs for the lubricant.

 If your application requires custom sleeve bearings, please talk to us at Saint-Gobain, engineer to engineer.
-We’re experts in developing, designing and manufacturing machined and moulded components for a range of applications and industries.
+We’re experts in developing, designing and manufacturing machined as well as moulded components for a range of applications and industries.

 If you need any more technical information about sleeve bearings, please get in touch.